abordage/eloquent-percentile/README.md

-# Laravel Eloquent withMedian, withPercentile, median and percentile for PostgeSQL
+# Laravel Eloquent withMedian, withPercentile, median and percentile aggregate functions for PostgeSQL

 The package provides several aggregate functions that work in the same way as `withAvg()`, `withMax()`